-Ken Harrison is an artist that makes sculptures.
-One day he is involved in a car accident, and is paralyzed from his neck.
+Ken Harrison is an artist who makes sculptures.
+One day he is involved in a car accident, and is paralyzed from his neck down.
 All he can do is talk, and he wants to die.
 In hospital he ...

 Eva Kristin Berntzen <firstname.lastname@example.org>

 14 of 17 people found this review helpful.